-A large part of cable damages occur in the cables’ installation situation.
+A large part of cable damages occurs in the cables’ installation situation.
 Another risk factor is the challenging and variable soil in Finland.
-In the past there was only one installation method and it was normal digging.
+In the past, there was only one installation method and it was normal digging.
 The advantage of digging is that backing sand can be used when filling the hole.

-Trench digging by using an excavator is quite slow and the growth interest of cabling has caused the need to find new alternative installation methods.
-Faster installation and cost structure of cable networks construction, which are very contractor-oriented, have also influenced the interest in new methods of installation.
+Trench digging by using an excavator is quite slow and the growing interest in cabling has caused the need to find new alternative installation methods.
+Faster installation and cost structure of cable network construction, which are very contractor-oriented, have also influenced the interest in new methods of installation.

 Cable ploughing means that at the same time when the machine ploughs the ground, the cable is being directed in the channel.
 The ploughing method is a fast but a blind method.
 It is impossible to see how the cable settles in its channel.

 In Figure 2.8 cable ploughing and the cable plough are presented.